 The study also mentioned that “students with high financial concerns felt more ‘tense, anxious or nervous’, more ‘criticized by other people’ and found it more ‘difficult getting to sleep or staying asleep’ than students with low financial concerns.”

-Grad school is filled with anxiety and stress but I found myself constantly sweeping our school’s sites for scholarship applications and bursaries of any kind.
+Grad school on its own is filled with anxiety and stress, but I found myself buried under it because I constantly swept our school’s sites for scholarship applications and bursaries of any kind.
 They always took priority over assignments.

 And then there’s shit like “unpaid internships”

-I can’t tell you how much I hate these words.
-Especially together.
-Friends in engineering or medicine or law don’t have pay-less positions for course credits but somehow sectors like media and journalism are all for exposure payments.
+I can’t tell you how much I hate these words, especially together.
+Friends in engineering, medicine, or law don’t have pay-less positions for course credits, but somehow, sectors like media and journalism are all about exposure payments.

 Thanks to some lovely professors and references, I landed my dream internship working abroad in foreign affairs.
-Unpaid of course.
-That means working another gig all summer to pay for the unpaid one.
+Of course, it’s unpaid, so I’ll have to work another gig all summer to pay for the unpaid one.

-I’m not trying to sound ungrateful because both of these positions are dear to me.
-At the same time, it goes to show that students without financial backings end up putting in twice the effort.
+I’m not trying to sound ungrateful because both positions are dear to me.
+However, it goes to show that students without financial backing end up putting in twice the effort.

 According to research by the Canadian Centre for Policy Alternatives, the cost of a university degree in Canada is getting steeper, with tuition and other compulsory fees expected to triple from 1990 to 2017.